 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

 There are no mandatory minimum sentencing requirements for any of these charges in Branson, MO.
-In addition to jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in Branson, MO, you may be required to register as a sex offender.
+Along with imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
+Additionally, if you are convicted of a sex crime in Branson, MO, you may be obligated to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Branson, MO attorneys are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
+Our proficient Branson, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

-Give Combs Waterkotte a call right now if you are facing any of the above allegations in Branson, MO or fill out our online contact form to talk to one of our lawyers about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Branson, MO or contact us online to talk to one of our lawyers about your case.

 Your Rights and the Sexual Misconduct Legal Process in Branson, MO

-If you find yourself facing allegations of sexual misconduct in Branson or any other part of Missouri, it is imperative to be aware of your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in Branson or any other part of Missouri, it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Also, you have the right to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination as stipulated in the Fifth Amendment.

-Our sexual misconduct defense attorneys in Branson, MO can help walk you through the intricate and often lengthy legal process, which typical encompasses:
+Our sexual misconduct defense lawyers in Branson, MO are here to guide you through the legal process, which can be particularly lengthy and complex.
+It typically involves:

 - Investigation